Ahiravan: Popular culture

 The Mairavan charitra was written in Telugu in Kavya style in the 16th century by Adithya kavi.

 The story of Mahiravana was made into a Telugu film in 1940 by Ghantasala Balaramaiah entitled Mahiravana.
 The veteran actor Vemuri Gaggaiah played the role of Mahiravana.
-The legend was also featured in the 2018 animated film Hanuman vs Mahiravana, released in Hindi and Tamil.
+The legend was also featured in the 2018 animated film Hanuman vs Mahiravana, released in Hindi and Tamil and in seris The Legend of Hanuman Season 5 where we get to know more about Ahiravan's world.